MERNCraft/Nail-It/docs/md/15-Working-with-keyInYN.md

 <summary>Yes, No or ...?</summary>
 Here's a challenge.

-Can you rewrite the code so that it shows exactly the value that the `keyInYN()` method returns, instead of a text like 'Installing now...' or 'Searching for another...'?
+Can you rewrite the code so that it shows exactly the value that the `keyInYN()` method returns, instead of a string like 'Installing now...' or 'Searching for another...'?

 It should show `true` if `Y` is pressed, `false` if `N` is pressed or nothing if another key is pressed.